CpS209-Team1/project-repo/README.md

 # Description
 This is a project with the goal of developing a top-down style survival game.
 This will be implemented using a C#, WPF project in Visual Studio.
 # Instructions
 Press new game to start a new game.
+Use WASD keys to move.
 Click to attack skeletons.
-Use WASD keys to move.
 # Work Completed
-List work completed.
+All ALPHA features, excluding the view elements of saving and high scores screen return button, have been implemented.
 # Known Issues
-List any major issues.
+* Cannot currently load previous user data through the Menu screen.
+* No (De)serialization unit tests added.
+* High-scores screen's button to return to the Main Menu not implemented.
 # Recording
-A link to your screen recording <a href = "https://drive.google.com/drive/u/0/my-drive">here</a>.
+A link to the screen recording found <a href = "https://drive.google.com/drive/u/0/my-drive">here</a>.
 # Expenses

 <table>